avidcyclist/prize_picks_practice/README.md

-# prize_picks_practice
-Testing my skills on a mock data set of betting users to perform statistical analysis to see where the company can improve

-I started this when I saw an open job for BI Finance Analyst.
-I started by trying to find public data but ended up creating a mock data script to produce users, bets, odds, etc.
+Prize Picks Practice Project
+Overview
+This project simulates a sports betting environment to analyze various betting strategies and their outcomes.
+The goal is to generate mock data that mimics real-world betting scenarios, calculate payouts, and determine the net profit for the sportsbook.
+The project also aims to provide insights into the effectiveness of different betting strategies.

-## Data Generation
+Data Generation

-The mock data used in this project was generated using the `mock_user_picks.py` script.
-This script simulates user bets, including both single bets and parlays, and calculates the outcomes based on random selections and predefined probabilities.
+The mock data is generated using a Python script that creates random user IDs, bet amounts, and betting outcomes.
+The script also calculates the implied probabilities based on American odds and simulates the outcomes of each bet.
+The following steps outline the data generation process:

-### How the Data Was Generated

-The `mock_user_picks.py` script generates mock user picks with the following steps:
-1. **Load Existing Data**: Load user and player data from CSV files.
-2. **Generate User Picks**: Simulate a specified number of bets, randomly selecting users and players for each bet.
-3. **Determine Bet Type**: Randomly choose between single bets and parlays, with a 70% chance of single bets and a 30% chance of parlays.
+Generate Random Data: Create mock data for user IDs, number of bets, and bet amounts.
+Generate Random Odds: Generate random American odds for each entry.
+Convert American Odds to Implied Probabilities: Calculate the implied probabilities for each bet.
-4. **Calculate Outcomes**: Determine the outcome of each bet based on random selections and predefined probabilities.
+Simulate Bet Outcomes: Simulate the outcomes of each bet based on the implied probabilities.
-5. **Calculate Payouts and Profits**: Calculate the payout, profit, and ROI for each bet.
-6. **Save to CSV**: Save the generated data to a CSV file for analysis.

-For more details, refer to the `mock_user_picks.py` script in this repository.
-My mock_user_picks.csv went through me adding and editing columns to continue to dive deeper into the data outside the columns the mock data generated.
+Calculate Commission: Calculate the casino's commission as 10% of the bet amount.
+Calculate Effective Bet Amount: Subtract the commission from the total bet amount to get the effective bet amount.
+Calculate Payouts: Calculate the payouts based on the effective bet amount and the number of wins.
+Calculate Profit: Calculate the profit as the difference between the payout and the bet amount.
+Calculate Net Profit for the Sportsbook: Calculate the net profit for the sportsbook by subtracting the payouts and commission from the total bet amount.

-## Directory Structure
+Project Structure

-- `data/`: Contains the CSV data files.
+The project is organized into the following folders:

-- `scripts/`: Contains Python scripts for data analysis.
-- `notebooks/`: Contains Jupyter notebooks for interactive analysis.
+scripts/: Contains Python scripts used for data generation and analysis. notebooks/: Contains Jupyter notebooks for interactive data analysis and visualization. data/: Contains the generated mock data in CSV format.
-- `mock_user_picks.py`: Script used to generate the mock data.
-- `mock_user_picks.csv`: Result of the script used to generate data
-- `user_bet_breakdown.csv`: Me playing with the results and creating new columns of information to use for analysis/visualization
--